 "Career Karma entered my life when I needed it most and quickly helped me match with a bootcamp.
 Two months after graduating, I found my dream job that aligned with my values and goals in life!"

 What is your age?
 6 Your age is an even number!

 Our code successfully checks whether a number is odd or even.

 The modulo operator calculates the remainder of a division sum.
 It is commonly used to check whether a number is odd or even.
-The modulo operator is represented using the percentage sign (%).
+The Python modulo operator is represented using the percent sign (%).

 You can learn more about mathematical operators in Python by reading our guide to Python math operators.
 Now you’re ready to start using the modulo operator in Python like an expert developer!